 Alan himself is wonderfully well drawn, especially considering how little he actually appears in the books.
 Of just eight currently available books (there are more, which I will get my hands on somehow), he appears in six; of those six his role is tiny in one and far less prominent than, for example, Lord Peter in two or three of the others.
 And yet had you asked me before I reread the books I would have said he was on every page.
 He is not a “typical” detective, by any definition.
 Other mystery series heroes are of sensitive natures – there are poets in the oeuvre – but other than Lord Peter I can’t think of another drawn in such strong but delicate lines.
 He is not simply businesslike about his business; like Peter, he sees the people he tracks down as people, and viewing them as such is able to consider the possibility of innocence even where it’s improbable.
 And – like Peter – there is with the sensitivity and the high intelligence a fragility to him: his nature can – and will, in a later book – fight against itself.
 In this book the possibility is touched on.
 If Marta Hallard had not, with a perceptiveness and thoughtfulness often buried in the superficial layers of diva-ness, brought a packet of portraits to Alan’s bedside, we can see that the depression and boredom might have gotten the better of him.
 He is not a man who abides idleness, and, perhaps, not a man completely comfortable in his own unrelieved company.

 The book I Love Paul Revere, Whether He Rode or Not … , which overturns a great many school-bred misconceptions about American history, had less power to shock me when I read it long ago than it might have had I not read The Daughter of Time first.
 Josephine Tey had already opened my eyes to the vagaries of history and historians, and demonstrated how the accounts of the past which I had been taught and had faith in as solid ground might in fact be the thin layer of shallow-rooted grass that covers a quaking bog.
-Paul Revere did not, in fact, ride, or at least not alone and not the whole distance – and Richard III, famous (in no small part thanks to Shakespeare) as the monstrous hunchbacked infanticide, was neither hunchbacked [ETA, of course, now that he has been dis- and re-interred: his spine was severely curved, so one shoulder may have been higher than the other] nor a baby-killer.
+Paul Revere did not, in fact, ride, or at least not alone and not the whole distance – and Richard III, famous (in no small part thanks to Shakespeare) as the monstrous hunchbacked infanticide, was neither hunchbacked nor a baby-killer.
+[Edit to my edit – of course, now that he has been dis- and re-interred: from CNN.com: “For the archaeologists searching for Richard’s remains, the sight of the freshly-uncovered skeleton’s twisted spine was the moment the hairs began to stand up on the back of their necks; tests later revealed the King suffered from idiopathic adolescent-onset scoliosis.

 It’s all prime, grade-A, thorough-going Tonypandy.
 (The link I originally used is apparently dead, so here is the Wiki definition: “the commonly believed (but false) story that troops fired on the public at the 1910 Tonypandy Riot”.
 Sounds like the “Boston Massacre”.
 Much ado about, comparatively, nothing.)